‘I Had A Hunch’: Finding Cancer Care Thanks to a Rare Genetic Mutation

 “Then it dawned on me: There isn’t enough tissue left to test for a dozen mutations, but I bet there’s enough to test for one,” Tori wrote.
 “I emailed my oncologist and asked if we could test for the ROS1 mutation.
 I had a hunch.”

 Her hunch proved to be the needle in the haystack.

 Only 1 percent of NSCLC tumors — Tori’s included — are driven by the ROS1 mutation.
-Hers was the first tumor to ever test positive for ROS1 at the University of Michigan Comprehensive Cancer Center.
+Hers was the first tumor to ever test positive for ROS1 at the University of Michigan Rogel Cancer Center.

 A cutting-edge targeted therapy called Xalkori (crizotinib), shown effective in attacking cancers driven by ROS1, became her new treatment regimen.

 “I take a pill twice a day; I’ve done so for three years now,” she says.
 “It’s worked amazingly well.
 My liver is clear, and it took care of my bone metastases.”